 By Holly Harris

-Holly Harris is an opera/classical music/dance critic and columnist for the Winnipeg Free Press.
-She also writes for Symphony, Opera Canada, Opera Today, Dance International, The Dance Current, and The Canadian Encyclopedia.
+Holly Harris is a classical music and dance critic and columnist for the Winnipeg Free Press.
+She also writes for Symphony, The Strad, Opera Canada, Opera Today, Dance International, The Dance Current, and The Canadian Encyclopedia.